Williamson already likes spacing of NBA game

 SPURS 99, GRIZZLIES 84

-Keldon Johnson scored 29 points and made a 55-footer to end the third quarter, and San Antonio (2-0) didn’t have much trouble with Memphis.
+In Salt Lake City, Keldon Johnson scored 29 points and made a 55-footer to end the third quarter, and San Antonio (2-0) didn’t have much trouble with Memphis.

 Johnson was 10 for 17 from the floor.